alabbasm/imhungry/README.md

   <div class="caption">Figure 1: Rating before and after mean imputation</div>
 </div>

-We can see that mean imputation does not destroy the over trend of the data, so it seems like a fine technique to use.
+We can see that mean imputation does not destroy the overall trend of the data, so it seems like a fine technique to use.

 The `nutrition` column of our resulting dataset was stored as string representations of Python lists — for example, the `ingredients`, `steps`, `tags`, and `nutrition` fields.
 This is a bit unqeildy, so we used the `ast.literal_eval()` function to convert them into actual lists.
 We then unpacked those lists into columns of their own giving us the following columns:
 - `calories`